FrozenWolf-Cyber/OCR/training/README.md

 <br><br>

 ### 3.Tesseract :
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tesseract is an OCR engine with support for unicode and the ability to recognize more than 100 languages out of the box.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tesseract is an OCR engine with support for Unicode and the ability to recognize more than 100 languages out of the box.
 It can be trained to recognize other languages.
-I am using it to get bounding boxes for each word in a sentence and also to get translation seperately from each sentence and it's respective words in it.
+I am using it to get bounding boxes for each word in a sentence and also to get translation separately from each sentence and its respective words in it.
 Tesseract module must be first installed to use it while Pytesseract library is used to access it using Python.

 #### Predictions :
 ![Tesseract_Word_Bounding_Box](https://user-images.githubusercontent.com/57902078/148233309-9cd488dd-29ea-4ddd-8e62-dc10e3b5cabf.png)
 <br><br>

 ### 4.LSTM + Siamese Neural Netowrk :
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Long Short Term Memory networks – usually just called “LSTMs” – are a special kind of RNN, capable of learning long-term dependencies.LSTMs are explicitly designed to avoid the long-term dependency problem.
-Siamese Neural Network is a class of neural network architectures that contain two or more identical subnetworks. ‘identical’ here means, they have the same configuration with the same parameters and weights.It is used to find the similarity of the inputs by comparing its feature vectors.<br><br>
+Siamese Neural Network is a class of neural network architectures that contain two or more identical subnetworks. ‘identical’ here means, they have the same configuration with the same parameters and weights.
+It is used to find the similarity of the inputs by comparing its feature vectors.<br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I am taking a fixed size of 80 words (way over the average words in a sentence which is <30) and feeding it to pre-trained embedding layer which is loaded with GloVe word embedding weights which can be downloaded [here](https://nlp.stanford.edu/projects/glove/).
-The word embeddings (output dimention is (30,50)) that we get from embedding layer is passed onto a LSTM layer which will give the feature representation of each sentence (output shape 30,64) of each sentences.
-We are then combining these feature representation with the labels classified, bouding boxes from the Faster R-CNN and CRAFT model (Output shape : 64+4+1).
-Now we will find absolute difference between every two sentences and pass them to Linear layers finally giving us the similarity score. <br>
+The word embeddings (output dimension is (30,50)) that we get from the embedding layer are passed onto an LSTM layer which will give the feature representation of each sentence (output shape 30,64) of each sentence.
+We are then combining these feature representations with the labels classified, bounding boxes from the Faster R-CNN and CRAFT model (Output shape: 64+4+1).
+Now we will find the absolute difference between every two sentences and pass them to Linear layers finally giving us the similarity score. <br>

 #### Model Summary :
 ```